 For more information see 'THE HISTORY OF REIGATE PARK CHURCH 1662-2015'

-Elders along with the Minister provide leadership for Reigate Park Church.
-They are people who are nominated and elected by Church members.
-They are elected for a period of 3 years and can be re-elected for two further periods before having to take a year off.
+Elders along with the Minister provide leadership for Reigate Park Church with the assistance of a Local Church Leader.
+Elders are people who are nominated and elected by Church members.
+They are elected for a period of 3 years and can be re-elected for another 3 years before having to take a year off.
 There are currently 12 serving Elders.

 United Reformed Church